khaors/geocompr/main.md

 #> [1,] 2018
 ```

-The question of 'which CRS' is more difficult to answer, and there may not be a 'right' answer.
+The question of *which CRS* is trickier to answer.
+"There exist no all-purpose projections, all involve distortion when far from the centre of the specified frame" [@bivand_applied_2013].
-If you want a geographic CRS, e.g. for global maps, the answer is often easy: [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is by far most common geographic CRS in use and forms the basis of GPS datasets, the popular `.geojson` file format (which expects geometries in WGS84) and thousands of raster and vector datasets.
+For geographic CRSs the answer is often [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84), not only for web mapping (covered in the previous paragraph) but also because GPS datasets and thousands of raster and vector datasets are provided in this CRS by default.
-WGS84 is represented by the EPSG code 4326: a magic numbers that can get datasets in an esoteric projected CRS into a common geographic one, e.g. with `st_transform(london_proj, 4326)` to continue the previous example.
+WGS84 is the most common CRS in the world so it is worth knowing it's EPSG code: 4326.
+This 'magic number' can be used to convert objects with unusual projected CRSs something that is widely understood with a sinle command, such as`st_transform(london_proj, 4326)`.

 The answer is often harder to decide when a projected CRS is required.
 The example of London was easy to answer because a) because the CRS 'BNG' (with its associated EPSG code 27700) is well-known and used and b) because the original dataset (`london`) already had a CRS.